Moolap

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 17.9% of residents work from home, potentially due to COVID-19 conditions.
-Daily service frequency across all routes is 269 trips, equating to approximately 69 weekly trips per individual stop.
+According to the 2021 Census, 17.9% of residents work from home, which may reflect COVID-19 conditions.
+All routes combined provide an average of 269 trips per day, equating to approximately 69 weekly trips per stop.

 Frequently Asked Questions - Transport